Medically reviewed by Drugs.com. Last updated on May 1, 2022.

 Risk of Antibody Development

-As with all therapeutic proteins, there is potential for immunogenicity.
 In clinical studies, the majority of patients developed IgG antibodies to alglucosidase alfa, typically within 3 months of treatment.
-There is evidence to suggest that some patients who develop high and sustained IgG antibody titers may experience reduced clinical efficacy to alglucosidase alfa treatment, such as loss of motor function, ventilator dependence, or death.
-The effect of antibody development on the long term efficacy of alglucosidase alfa is not fully understood.
+There is evidence to suggest that some patients who develop high and sustained IgG antibody titers, including CRIM-negative patients (i.e., patients in whom no endogenous GAA protein was detected by Western blot analysis and/or predicted based on the genotype), may experience reduced clinical alglucosidase alfa treatment efficacy, such as loss of motor function, ventilator dependence, or death.

 Patients should be monitored for IgG antibody formation every 3 months for 2 years and then annually thereafter.
 Testing for IgG titers may also be considered if patients develop hypersensitivity reactions, other immune-mediated reactions, or lose clinical response.
 Patients who experience reduced clinical response may also be tested for inhibitory antibody activity.
 Patients who experience anaphylactic or hypersensitivity reactions may also be tested for IgE antibodies to alglucosidase alfa and other mediators of anaphylaxis [see Adverse Reactions (6.2)].